 2 Ángel del Río, “Introduction to Poet in New York: Twenty-Five Years After” in Federico García Lorca, Poet in New York, translated by Ben Belitt (New York: Grove Press, 1955), xiv-xv.

 3 Philip Cummings to Ángel del Río, 24 November 1955.
-Journal of Hispanic Philology Collection, Special Collections & Archives, Florida State Universities, Tallahassee.
+Daniel Eisenberg Papers, Special Collections & Archives, Florida State University Libraries, Tallahassee, FL.

 4 Ángel del Río to Philip Cummings, 1 December 1955.
-Journal of Hispanic Philology Collection, Special Collections & Archives, Florida State Universities, Tallahassee.
+Daniel Eisenberg Papers, Special Collections & Archives, Florida State University Libraries, Tallahassee, FL.